damian-lis/portfolio-website/README.md

 Describing the rest of the operation of the Theme object, changing the theme is possible through the so-called dots elements (created via the createElements method), which listen for a click and call the handleDotClick method, to which the appropriate name of the theme and the clicked element are passed.

-Below is a fragment of the createElements method, in which we can see the process of creating dots elements with the event listener set to click to call the handleDotClick method with passing the clicked element and the name of the theme (scripts/objects/Theme.js):
+Below is a fragment of the createElements method that concerns the this.optionsDots array and the implementation of the handleDotClick method (scripts/objects/Theme.js):

 ```
     this.optionsDots = Object.keys(this.themesObj).map((themeName) =>